nick1989Gr/mini-blog/go/installing_diff_go_versions.md

 ## Visual Studio Code still points to the old golang version

-On the bottom left corner (blue line) you can see which go version vs code is currently using.
+On the bottom right corner (blue line) you can see which go version vs code is currently using.
 Click on it and choose change environment.
 If this doesn't work follow this [guide](https://stackoverflow.com/questions/76306692/switching-go-version-when-process-envgoroot-is-set-is-unsupported).
 Don't forget to restart VS code.
 You need to close **all** VS code windows to really restart it.

+If the `go version` is not there just open any go.mod file and it should appear.